Allavezz/front_end_project/README.md

 - Blog page: Containes and introduction about the blog as the content, and a section with all the posts.
 Each post has navigation to target page, where the user can read about the content.

 - Contact page: Contain steps on how to entry in a event, and a FAQ section with the most common questions.
 It also contains a grid with images, acting as a final CTA before the contact form.

+- A section in the bottom of each page with a contact form.

 - Added features like Dark/Light theme, outlets, sliders, accordions, animations and more to make the platform modern and pleasant to everybody.